Akosizeemart/react-movies/README.md

 # react-movies

-Swapi playground fetching Star Wars movies using Fetch api and React Hooks (useState, useEffect, useCallback)
+Sample Fetch api get and post request with React Hooks (useState, useEffect, useCallback) with firebase

+# How to run

+npm install
+vite